 Computer issues and technical problems are NOT valid grounds for an extension.
-Students are expected to follow responsible practices when using technologies, including ensuring that computer equipment is reliable and that an electronic version of the task is saved safely f) Illness or Misadventure
+Students are expected to follow responsible practices when using technologies, including ensuring that computer equipment is reliable and that an electronic version of the task is saved safely.